andreykuzmenko/apps/day-memory-privacy-policy.md

 # Privacy Policy
 ## General
-Andrii Kuzmenko built the Leadcase app as a Commercial app.
+Andrii Kuzmenko built the DayMemory app as a Commercial app.
 This APP (Service, Website) is provided by Andrii Kuzmenko (We, us) and is intended for use as is.

 This page is used to inform visitors regarding policies with the collection, use, and disclosure of Personal Information if anyone decided to use Service.

 If you choose to use Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Leadcase unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at DayMemory unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use